 The Board of the Lycée Français International de Porto is a three-part assembly composed of the directors of the Lycée, the Cultural Consul of the French Embassy in Portugal, seven representatives of the employees, five representatives of the parents of students, and two students.

 The Board of the LFIP has deliberative jurisdiction over the passing of internal regulations of the school and can give its opinion relative to, among other things, the development of the educational project, the organisation of the rythm of the school year and the establishment of the holiday calendar.

 In addition, the Board of the LFIP can be consulted on all questions which concern the life of the school and is informed about the forecasts and financial management.

 Election of the Representatives of the Parents to the Board of the LFIP

 The five representatives of the parents are elected by voting for a list, in proportional representation and by the greatest margin.
 Each list is composed of five appointees and five alternates, according to a preferential order, but with the possibility of presenting an incomplete list.
 Of the groups of representatives, there will be two parents of students of the secondary school who will participate in the Secondary School Board, the authority of the Secondary School, which will be consulted quarterly, before the meeting of the Board of the LFIP.

-Following the elections of representatives to the Board of the LFIP, held on 2017, we advise that the authority is made up of the following members:
+Following the elections of representatives to the Board of the LFIP, we advise that the authority is made up of the following members: